SAP-archive/teched2021-DAT162/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Getting a BTP Trial Account and Subscribing to MDG Cloud

 In this exercise, we will create...